signalfx/integrations/collectd-solr/README.md

 # ![](./img/integrations_solr.png) Apache Solr

-Metadata associated with the solr plugin for collectd can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-solr).
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-solr).
+Metadata associated with the solr plugin for collectd can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/collectd-solr">here</a>.
+The relevant code for the plugin can be found <a target="_blank" href="https://github.com/signalfx/collectd-solr">here</a>.

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)